Nicole Trunfio: Career

-Trunfio was the winner of the third installment of the Australian television series Supermodel of Australia in 2002 and came second in the international version, Supermodel of the World.
+Trunfio was the winner of the third installment of the Australian television series Supermodel of Australia in 2002 and came second in the international version Supermodel of the World.

 She has modelled for various Australian as well as international designers including Chanel, Dolce & Gabbana, Versace, Christian Dior, Gucci, Fendi, Missoni, Roberto Cavalli, Vivienne Westwood, Valentino, Victoria's Secret, Sweetface, and Neiman Marcus.
 She has appeared in campaigns for Karl Lagerfeld, D&G, Sonia Rykiel, Lacoste, Sisley, Anne Taylor, BCBG Max Azria, Chadwick's and Guess.
 Trunfio has worked with photographers such as Richard Avedon for Kenneth Cole campaign, Patrick Demarchelier for Harpers Bazaar, Steven Klein for D&G campaign, Peter Lindbergh for Italian Vogue, Terry Richardson for British Vogue, Greg Kadel, Melvin Sokosky, Russell James, and is the current face of Ulta.

 In 2006, Trunfio began several years of studying acting in New York City at Stella Adler Studio.
-She attended NIDA, and was featured in the Australian movie Two Fists, One Heart playing the role of Italian temptress Jessica.
+She attended NIDA, and was featured in the Australian movie Two Fists, One Heart, playing the role of Italian temptress Jessica.

 She served as a mentor for the female models in the second season of the American version of Make Me a Supermodel.
 She was also a mentor for one of the three teams on the first season of The Face Australia.
 Trunfio replaced Miranda Kerr as the face of David Jones' winter 2011 launch.

 Trunfio is represented by IMG Models in New York City, Iconic Management in Berlin and Viviens Model Management in Australia.

 Modelling

-Trunfio was scouted when she was fifteen years old as she was shopping with her best friend in Perth, Western Australia by Christine Fox from Vivien's Model Management.
-When asked if she wanted to be a model, Trunfio responded “Absolutely not!” but eventually let Fox take her photo.
+Trunfio was scouted when she was fifteen years old as she was shopping with her best friend in Perth by Christine Fox from Vivien's Model Management.
+When asked if she wanted to be a model, Trunfio responded "Absolutely not!" but eventually let Fox take her photo.

-In 2002, Trunfio won the third season of the Australian talent show television series, Search for a Supermodel.
+In 2002, Trunfio won the third season of the Australian talent show television series Search for a Supermodel.
 When she was sixteen, Trunfio moved from Dubbo to New York and signed a contract with modelling agency, Ford, in New York, after placing third place in Supermodel of the World, an international version of the show.

 In 2012, Trunfio left her agency Chic Management and signed a contract with high-profile modelling agency IMG Models.
 She is represented by IMG Models in New York, Los Angeles, Paris, Milan and Sydney.

 She has worked with and walked for high-fashion Australian and international designers including, Chanel, Versace, Christian Dior, Gucci, Fendi, Missoni, Valentino and Dolce & Gabbana.

 In 2015, Trunfio featured on the June issue cover of Elle Australia, photographed by Australian fashion photographer, Georges Antoni.
 This cover story sparked controversy as Trunfio was photographed breastfeeding her four-month-old son.

-Filmography

-Television
+Television and film

-In 2002, Trunfio featured on the third season of the Network Ten Australian reality television series, Search for a Supermodel, and won, sparking her modelling career.
+In 2002, Trunfio featured on the third season of the Network Ten Australian reality television series Search for a Supermodel and won, sparking her modelling career.
 She also featured on the international version, Supermodel of the World, where she placed third.